 The discount rate is the yield at the balance sheet date on high quality corporate bonds that have maturity dates approximating the terms of the Company's defined benefit obligations.
+The weighted-average maturity profile of the defined benefit obligations in North America was 11.0 years and in Europe was 14.5 years for both 2019 and 2018.
 The calculation is performed by a qualified actuary using the projected unit credit method.
 Actuarial gains and losses arising from experience adjustments and related changes in actuarial assumptions are charged or credited to retained earnings.